M40 recoilless rifle: Civilian use

 In the early 1990s, the United States Forest Service (USFS) introduced the M40 for avalanche control as ammunition stocks for its M27 rifles became depleted.
 The M40 was initially successful due to operational similarities to the familiar M27 and ready availability from the U.S. military; however, in 1995, a USFS gunner was killed by shrapnel after a low-level premature warhead detonation inside an M40 barrel.
 The accident was attributed to an undiscovered hairline crack in the projectile's base plate.
 Following this incident, most USFS M40s were quickly replaced with surplus 105 mm howitzers, but a few were kept in service with safety barriers to protect the gunners, who fired the guns remotely.
 In December 2002, two M40s at Mammoth Mountain were destroyed by catastrophic bore explosions 13 days apart.
 The gunners were uninjured, having been protected by the safety barriers, but the incidents prompted the USFS to retire all remaining M40s in July 2003.

-Also in the mid-1990s, Parks Canada acquired four M40s for avalanche control to replace the Canadian Armed Forces using 105 mm towed howitzers in Rogers Pass (British Columbia) on the Trans-Canada Highway.
-Special pedestals were built at specific locations and a pneumatic remote firing system was devised to allow the operators to fire the recoilless rifle safely in case of ammunition malfunction.
-After a trial period, the M40s plan was abandoned and the Canadian Armed Forces once again began providing 105 mm towed howitzers and artillery personnel to conduct avalanche control.